europeanplaice/subset_sum/readme.md

 20
 ```

-Call `subset_sum.exe arr1.txt arr2.txt m2m 10 5`
+Call `subset_sum.exe arr1.txt arr2.txt m2m 10 5 6`
 In this case, 10 is `n_candidates` that is the number of candidates to be selected.
 A default value is 10.
 5 is `max_key_length` that is the maximum length of the keys as a group.
+A default value is a key length.
-A default value is 2.
+6 is `max_target_length` that is the maximum length of the targets as a group.
+A default value is a target length.

 In this example, the output is
 ```